 It currently has around seven million subscribers and esteemed advocates such as Oprah Winfrey and Trevor Noah have given it much public praise.
 If you scroll up to the top of this blog, you’ll be able to sign up to our very own newsletter!

 TED is a really effective way to feed your curiosity and expand your mind.
-TED stands for Technology, Entertainment and Design.
+The acronym stands for Technology, Entertainment and Design.
 The most popular video is ‘Do Schools Kill Creativity?’ by Sir Ken Robinson.
 This video currently has almost 60 million views!

 Brain training is a massive industry and it’s showing no signs of stopping.
 Forecasting suggests that by 2020, people will spend between 4-10 billion pounds on brain training products.